EXACTLY WHAT IS MEDIATION?

 INTRODUCTION TO MEDIATION OFFICE VISIT

-These private office visits are free of charge, and usually take about 30 minutes.
+These private office visits usually take about 60 minutes.

 We find that many members of the public have been told that Mediation is the way to go, but that they do not really understand what Mediation is or how it works.
 These meetings are intended to explain Mediation’s pluses and minuses.
 They are for spouses who are contemplating divorce, and have indicated to us that they are primarily interested in the Mediation approach.
 These meetings are of assistance to those who don’t want to commit blindly to mediation without first learning what it entails.